Inc44/dotfiles/COMMAND.md

 Options:

+- `config:cache`: Combine all configuration files into a single cached file
+- `db:seed`: Seed the database with records
+	- `--class=class`: Use a specific seeder class
 - `key:generate`: Generate a new secure key for the application
+- `make:component name`: Create a new view component class
+	- `--view`: Create an anonymous view component (without a class)
+- `make:controller name`: Create a new controller
+	- `-r` or `--resource`: Create a resource controller (with methods for CRUD operations)
+- `make:factory name`: Create a new factory
+- `make:job name`: Create a new queueable job class
+- `make:mail name`: Create a new mailable class
 - `make:middleware name`: Create a new middleware
 - `make:migration name`: Create a new database migration file
 - `make:model name`: Create a new Eloquent model